Pension commutation: what it is, how it works and the pros and cons

 Here, you withdraw your pension as an entire lump sum.

-However, it’s worth noting this isn’t available for everyone, as it could be restricted to those with small pension funds.
+However, it’s worth noting this isn’t available for everyone, as it is be restricted to those with small pension funds.

 Whether you can use trivial commutation depends on whether you’re paying into your pension, receiving income from one, or have deferred benefits.